bitmagier/the-right-to-secure-software/The_right_to_secure_software.md

 The most sensitive area here – because it is the potentially most harmful one – is the security of the software, which we intend to use.
 No one wants to be spied on, blackmailed or manipulated.

-High-end security tooling and expert security consultancy is available, but of course, they mean substancial extra costs.
+High-end security tooling and expert security consultancy is available, but of course, they mean substantial extra costs.

 In a capitalist market order we need an effective financial incentive, so that software manufacturers and software